Your Cart is EmptyContinue Shopping

 Deep Condition: On wash day, don’t forget to incorporate a deep conditioning treatment to ensure your hair is as strong and healthy as possible before putting the style in for the next few days or weeks.
 We recommend using our Rosemary Mint Strengthening Masque.
-Including ingredients like rosemary, honey, coconut oil, and biotin, this masque is going to give your hair the deep moisture it needs to be healthy and grow, grow, grow!
+Including ingredients like rosemary, honey, coconut oil, and biotin, this masque is going to give your hair the deep moisture it needs to be healthy!

 Maintaining Your Protective Style

 After the time you probably spent in a chair and the money you might have to spend getting a new protective style installed, you will want to get the most out of your new do!
 To keep your look hydrated, healthy, and fresh, you will need the right products and to protect your hair at night.
 Wear a headscarf, or use a silk pillowcase.
 Tie a satin or silk scarf around your head to maintain moisture and keep the style frizz-free.
 Each morning, you will need little product and manipulation to get ready for your day.
 To hydrate your scalp, use our Rosemary Mint Scalp & Hair Strengthening Oil.
 This hair strengthening oil promotes healthy hair and nourishes hair follicles.
 To slick your edges down, we recommend using curly hair styling products like our Pomegranate & Honey Blend Super Hold Edge Gel.